robren/quandl_fund_xlsx/README.rst

-A unofficial CLI tool which uses the Quandl API and the Sharadar Essential Fundamentals Database  to extract and calculate financial fundamentals and ratios.
+A unofficial CLI tool which uses the Quandl API and the Sharadar Essential Fundamentals Database  to extract financial fundamentals  save Sharadar provided ratios as well as calculate additional ratios .
 Results are written to an Excel Workbook with a new worksheet per ticker analysed.